lucgiffon/nystrom-layer/README.md

 Minimum working example of the Nystrom Layer implementation.

+This doesn't aim at giving good results, just to show a simple implementation of the Nyström layer in a convolutional neural network.

 ## Requirements

 Those requirements versions may not be absolutely necessary but they are the versions